dongyx/chtrie/README.md

 Installation
 ------------

-CHTrie requires a C89 compiler and POSIX `errno` definitions.
+CH-Trie requires a C89 compiler and POSIX `errno` definitions.

-To install CHTrie as header files and a static library into the system:
+To install CH-Trie as header files and a static library into the system:

 	make
 	sudo make install

-By default, CHTrie is installed to `/usr/local`.
+By default, CH-Trie is installed to `/usr/local`.
-To link CHTrie, use the `-l chtrie` option on your compiler.
+To link CH-Trie, use the `-l chtrie` option on your compiler.

-It's also simple to embed CHTrie into your project.
+It's also simple to embed CH-Trie into your project.
 Just include `chtrie.h`.
 Compile and link `chtrie.c`.

 Usage
 -----

-CHTrie provides low-level interfaces.
+CH-Trie provides low-level interfaces.
 It's not designed in the concepts of strings and trees, but symbols and nodes.

 Each node is indexed by a non-negative integer less than the maximum number of nodes specified by the `chtrie_alloc()` call.